 THE GREAT PROMISE OF ISOTOPES

+multiple isotopes, which only differ by the number of neutrons in the nucleus.
+These isotopes occur naturally with varying relative abundances.
+They can also be made artificially, leading to short-lived radioisotopes.
 Isotopes are a great resource for humanity.
 In medicine, therapy with radioactive seeds shows great promise in treating tumors.
-Radio-immunotherapy, where cancer cells are directly targeted and destroyed, may provide a long-sought cure for certain forms of cancer.
+Radio-immunotherapy, where cancer cells are directly targeted and destroyed, offer a long-sought treatment for certain aggressive forms of cancer.
 Medical imaging with radioisotopes provides diagnosis of illness.
 Stable isotopes can be used as tracers for metabolism of minerals crucial for our health.
 It is clear that we are just on the threshold of finding many exciting new uses of isotopes that will benefit our lives.